nastapasta/nastia-design/README.md

 # nastia-design
+Source code of my personal website.
+A little bit a portfolio too.
- Another version of personal site created on Eugene Arutyunov's course "Why and how to design with code instead of Figma".
+Initial version created thank to Eugene Arutyunov's course "Why and how to design with code instead of Figma".

+## Stack
+Layout – HTML, CSS, Markdown
+Building – Eleventy
+Deployment – Vercel

+Yes, I don't know any front end yet.